-Exhibition curators Fiona McKay and Xenia Capacete Caballero from White Line Projects will guide visitors through the selected themes and key works in Mundo Latinx.
+Exhibition curators Fiona McKay and Xenia Capacete Caballero from White Line Projects guided visitors through the selected themes and key works in Mundo Latinx.

-Mundo Latinx (Latinx World) brings together the work of visual artists who raise questions around representation and identity to reveal some of the struggles for visibility, empowerment and justice within current social, political, economic and cultural structures.
-The selection of works challenges dominant stereotypes constructed through how people look, dress and behave, by showing the processes of affirming, transforming and reinventing heritage and identity.
-It puts emphasis on works that deal with underrepresented communities, including LGBTQI+, black and indigenous communities, human rights activism and workers’ rights.
+Mundo Latinx (Latinx World) brought together the work of visual artists who raise questions around representation and identity to reveal some of the struggles for visibility, empowerment and justice within current social, political, economic and cultural structures.
+The selection of works challenged dominant stereotypes constructed through how people look, dress and behave, by showing the processes of affirming, transforming and reinventing heritage and identity.
+It put emphasis on works that deal with underrepresented communities, including LGBTQI+, black and indigenous communities, human rights activism and workers’ rights.